Bare Root Plants – everything you need to know

 If your order contains bare roots and seed packs we will send them together with the seeds in a reusable ziplock bag to prevent them from getting damp alongside the moistened bare root plants.
 This is the only time we use plastic in our packing.

-Please note that we only pack bare roots two days a week, so if you need your seeds urgently (i.e. the next day) the best solution is to place two orders – one for the seed packs and one for the bare roots.
+Please note that we only pack bare roots three days a week, so if you need your seeds urgently (i.e. the next day) the best solution is to place two orders – one for the seed packs and one for the bare roots.

-What should i do when the bare roots arrive?
+What should I do when the bare roots arrive?

 How long can the bare roots be kept before planting?